dataviscourse/tutorials/lectures/lecture-javascript.md

 ### Loops

-Loops are C-like: for, do-while, and while loops are available.
-To loop over arrays, use either a regular for loop, the [forEach function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) of arrays, or the new for-of statement.
+Loops are C-like: `for`, `do-while`, and `while` loops are available.
+To loop over arrays, use either a regular `for` loop, the [forEach function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) of arrays, or the new for-of statement.

 {% include code.html id="mloops" file="loops.js" code="" js="true" preview="false" %}